Long Amplicon Mitochondrial Genomes

 Both Oxford Nanopore (ONT) and PacBio producded good results.
 We got really high coverage with PacBio, indicating that we could easily scale this up to thousands of samples.
 Reads were mostly in the size of the desired amplicons.

 As expected, increasingly larger mitochondrial alignments produce better-supported gene trees!
-Most of the gains was from one gene to a single 9kb fragment, with only limited gains from there to the full mtGenome (15 kb).
+Most of the gains were from one gene to a single 9kb fragment, with only limited gains from there to the full mtGenome (15 kb).